pts/insight-mininasm/README.txt

 actual manual replacement was quick and straightforward, because these were simple macros without arguments, and there were only a few expansions.

+The unnecessary `section .text' directive, which is not supported by mininasm, was removed.

 The remaining goal is to build the insight.com identical to the release.

 __END__